Here we’ll extensively cover the best methods for detailing your car’s interior.

 - Wipe down your interior glass and your rear view mirror with a damp microfiber detailing towel.
 If your windows are relatively clean, you do not need to use a glass cleaner.

 A relatively new product category exists for car interiors, and it’s basically equivalent to exterior quick detailing spray.

 Interior cockpit sprays, like Nextzett Cockpit Premium, combine light cleaning and protective capabilities in a spray-and-wipe system.

 In my mind, this is a better solution than layers of protectant.

 Monthly Car Interior Detailing

-After awhile, your interior glass will have some film buildup, the carpet will need to be vacuumed, and the dash, console and other vinyl parts will need to have their protection renewed.
-Here’s what I recommend:
+After awhile, your interior glass will have some film buildup.
+The carpet will need to be vacuumed, and the dash, console and other vinyl parts will need new protection.

 - Vacuum the interior carpet, seats, seat crevices and console.